Funders: City of Melbourne, Melbourne Water

 To help quantify and improve urban stormwater interventions, we investigated the accuracy and calibration of soil moisture monitoring systems in water sensitive urban design substrates and green spaces.

-This project assesses different soil monitoring systems (AquaCheck, Sentek, Campbell Scientific and Odyssey) installed in different soil or substrate types currently used in water sensitive urban design systems throughout our cities: structural soil (for tree pits and under pavement), standard filter media (for biofilters) and a ‘loamy sand’ (in open green space).
+In this study, we assessed soil monitoring systems including AquaCheck, Sentek, Campbell Scientific and Odyssey.
+These systems are installed in different soil or substrate types in water sensitive urban design systems throughout our cities including structural soil for tree pits and under pavement, standard filter media for biofilters and loamy sand in open green space.

-This is a controlled experiment whereby replicate large drums are filled with soil/substrate and installed with each soil moisture monitoring system.
-Soil moisture will be manipulated through consecutive wetting and drying cycles and soil volumetric water content determined by mass balance (1 ton flat bed balance) at regular intervals whilst the suite of sensors record volumetric soil water content on an hourly basis.
-From this we can both assess their comparative performance and accuracy, as well as calibrate each monitoring system to three common soil/substrate conditions.
+In this controlled experiment, we filled replicate large drums with soil/substrate and installed each soil moisture monitoring system.
+We manipulated soil moisture through consecutive wetting and drying cycles and determined soil volumetric water content by mass balance (1 tonne flatbed balance) at regular intervals, while the sensors recorded volumetric soil water content on an hourly basis.
+From this we assessed their comparative performance and accuracy and calibrated each monitoring system to three common soil/substrate conditions.